epfl-ada/ada-2023-project-cinemada/Readme.md

 # Cinemada - Project 2
 ## Title: How do the roles of an actor influence their career?
-## Abstract:
+## Abstract
-## Research Questions:
+## Research Questions
+In this project we aim to investigate the following questions:
-- Does an actor's debut role define their career and the types of roles they will play?
+- How do actor's roles define their career path and the types of roles they will play?
+Does the optimal strategy of choosing roles depend on an actor’s gender and their most preferred genre?
 - Is it a key to success to subsequently cast in more expensive movies?
 - What is better for the actor's career: a lead role in a less-known/lower-budget movie or a secondary role in a successful/higher-budget movie?
 - What is the importance of a lead role for the actor's career?
-Is it possible to make a successful career only with a secondary roles?
+Is it possible to make a successful career only with secondary roles?
-## Additional Datasets:
+## Additional Datasets
 - TMDB Database

   **Motivation** It contains information about the popularity and average ratings of actors and corresponding movies, which is necessary for analysis of an actor's success.
 Movie production budget and box office revenue data from this database are required for the high-budget role analysis.